apache/incubator-heron/website/content/docs/operators/deployment/schedulers/kubernetes.md

 $ kubectl proxy -p 8001
 ```

+> Note: All of the following Kubernetes specific urls are valid with the Kubernetes 1.10.0 release.

 Now, verify that the Heron API server running on Minikube is available using curl:

 ```bash